An Interpretable Approach to Load Profile Forecasting in Power Grids using Galerkin-Approximated Koopman Pseudospectra: Results

 \subsection{Modal noise and innovation noise}

-By expressing the load dynamics using Koopman eigenfunctions (refer to Equation \eqref{eq:span}), it is possible to differentiate between various sources of forecasting errors and detect modal and innovation noises \citep{Mezic2022noise}.
-In particular, due to the truncation of the infinite-dimensional Koopman operator, the finite-dimensional expansion $C\psi(x)$ introduces a residual $r$ in relation to the actual load data $x$, such that $x(t)=C\psi(t)+r(t)$.
-Hence, we split the residual $r$ into modal noise $\eta_m$ and innovation noise $\eta_i$ as follows:
+By expressing the load dynamics using Koopman eigenfunctions, we can differentiate between various sources of forecasting errors and detect modal and innovation noises \cite{Mezic2022noise}.
+Due to the truncation of the infinite-dimensional Koopman operator, the finite-dimensional expansion $C\psi(x)$ introduces a residual $r$ in relation to the actual load data $x$, such that $x(t)=C\psi(t)+r(t)$.
+We split this residual $r$ into modal noise $\eta_m$ and innovation noise $\eta_i$ as follows:

-where $I$ is the identity matrix and $C^\dagger$ is the Moore-Penrose pseudo-inverse of $C$.
-Therefore, $\eta_m$ is in the plane of truncated Koopman eigenfunctions, while $\eta_i$ remains perpendicular to this plane.
-Adding more eigenfunctions extends the modal plane and reduces innovation noise.
-However, modal noise is caused by mismatch in the regression matrix $C$ between training and test data and cannot be reduced by adding more Koopman eigenfunctions.
-Therefore, the optimal number of Koopman eigenfunctions can be determined based on this criterion \citep{Mezic2022noise}.